jvelilla/MicroserviceApp/README.md

    $>npm install zmq
    $>npm install mongodb
    ```
-4. Run the ZMQ service (Eiffel or Node.JS version
+4. Run the ZMQ service (Eiffel or Node.JS version.
-   a.
-Eiffel version go to the services\eiffel and run it using EiffelStudio or commandline (be sure to have the *.lib and dlls of ZMQ in your PATH.
+    * Eiffel version go to the services\eiffel and run it using EiffelStudio or commandline (be sure to have the *.lib and dlls of ZMQ in your PATH.

-   b.
-Node version go to the services\node and install the required modules (zmq) and run it using node service.js
+    * Node version go to the services\node and install the required modules (zmq) and run it using node service.js

 5. Run the Web App.
 Go to webapp and run the following command